marospekarik/MR-projection-mapping/README.md

-# in-pulse
+# Mixed-reality projection mapping
-Files for the mixed reality performance on AAU exhibition
+Files for the mixed-reality audio visual performance at AAU Art and Tech exhibition